Downtown Façade Improvement Program

 Phase III (proposed for 2021-2022) - Project Description

-A third phase is proposed for eight (8) buildings on the south side of Oskaloosa’s town square.
+A third phase is proposed for up to eight (8) buildings on the south side of Oskaloosa’s town square.
 The estimated project cost is $955,000.
 Pending local discussions and commitments, a grant application to IEDA will be submitted in July 2020 and, if awarded, construction to begin in 2021.